AdobeDocs/experience-platform.en/help/identity-service/namespaces.md

 A fully qualified identity includes an ID value and a namespace.
 When matching record data across profile fragments, as when [!DNL Real-time Customer Profile] merges profile data, both the identity value and the namespace must match.

-For example, two profile fragments may contain different primary IDs but they share the same value for the "Email" namespace, therefore [!DNL Platform] is able to see that these fragments are actually the same individual and bring the data together in the identity graph for the individual.
+For example, two profile fragments may contain different primary IDs but they share the same value for the "Email" namespace, therefore [!DNL Platform] is able to see that these fragments are actually the same individual and and brings the data together in the identity graph for the individual.

 ![](images/identity-service-stitching.png)